tyroguru/BPFTrace-hol/syscalls.md

 ```

 A few things to note:
     - We've used the abbreviated name for `tracepoint` above - simply "`t`".
+Every probe type has an abbreviated format.
     - You can ignore the `__attribute__` tag on the `buf` parameter.
 This is kernel implementation detail you don't need to worry about.
     - Those with a keen eye may have noted that we have an extra parameter - `int __syscall_nr`.
 Again, this is just an implementation detail that has been exposed to you and you'll probably have little use for it.
 It's the system call number assigned to this system call in the kernel (more detail in "Further Reading" - see below)

-To access an argument, we reference it through the `args` built-in using its name, e.g., `args->buf`.
-In the following example we capture the first 200 bytes (or less) of any buffer being sent to file descriptor 2 which is usually `stderr`
+To access an argument, we reference it through the `args` builtin using its name, e.g, `args->buf`.
+In the following example we capture the first ~32KB bytes (or less) of any buffer being sent to file descriptor 2 which is usually `stderr` (although it's obviously not guaranteed to be that).

 ```
 # cat write.bt
 config = {
-  max_strlen = 31744; /* 31KB*/
+  max_strlen = 31744; /* ~32KB*/
 }

 /* fd 2 might not be a processes stderr but it's good fun nonetheless */